rogerjaffe/us-baby-names-2/readme.md

 # U.S. Baby Names
 > U.S. baby name data from 1880 to 2021

 ⚠️ Warning: don't use these datasets client-side.
-The by-year dataset is 74 MB and the by-name dataset is 67 MB.
+The `byYear` dataset is 74 MB and the `byName` dataset is 67 MB.

 ## Install